Improved constraints on Higgs boson self-couplings with quartic and cubic power dependencies of the cross section: Introduction

-A lot of efforts have been devoted to improving the measurement of the Higgs self-coupling.
-The most direct approach involves measuring the cross section of Higgs boson pair production.
-The dominant channel is the production via gluon-gluon fusion (ggF).
+Significant efforts have been dedicated to improving the measurement of the Higgs self-coupling.
+The most direct approach involves measuring the cross section of Higgs boson pair production, predominantly through gluon-gluon fusion (ggF).
 At the leading order (LO), the process occurs via a top-quark loop.
-In the large $m_t$ limit, using so called Higgs effective field theory, the cross section of ggF Higgs boson pair production is known up to next-to-next-to-next-to-leading-order (N$^{3}$LO) QCD corrections ~\cite{Dawson:1998py,deFlorian:2013jea,deFlorian:2016uhr,Chen:2019lzz,Chen:2019fhs}.
-The soft gluon resummation effect was also calculated \cite{Shao:2013bz,deFlorian:2015moa,Ajjath:2022kpv}.
-With full top quark mass dependence, only next-to-leading-order (NLO) QCD correction is currently available~\cite{Borowka:2016ehy, Borowka:2016ypz, Baglio:2018lrj, Baglio:2020ini}.
-Estimates of the top-quark mass effects at next-to-next-to-leading-order (NNLO) have been performed by \cite{Grazzini:2018bsd,Czakon:2020vql,Mazzitelli:2022scc,Davies:2023obx,Davies:2024znp}.
-To provide an accurate simulation of the events, a fully differential calculation of the Higgs boson pair production and decay to the $b\bar{b}\gamma\gamma$ final state with exact top quark mass at QCD NLO was presented~\cite{Li:2024ujf}.
-In addition, the NLO EW corrections have been investigated in~\cite{Borowka:2018pxx, Muhlleitner:2022ijf, Davies:2022ram, Davies:2023npk, Bi:2023bnq,Heinrich:2024dnz,Davies:2024cxd}.
-The subdominant channel---vector boson fusion (VBF)---has also been calculated up to N$^3$LO in QCD \cite{Frederix:2014hta,Ling:2014sne,Dreyer:2018qbw,Dreyer:2018rfu}.
+In the large top-quark mass ($m_t$) limit, the cross section of ggF Higgs boson pair production is known up to next-to-next-to-next-to-leading-order (N$^{3}$LO) QCD corrections ~\cite{Dawson:1998py,deFlorian:2013jea,deFlorian:2016uhr,Chen:2019lzz,Chen:2019fhs}, with the calculation of the soft gluon resummation effect also being studied \cite{Shao:2013bz,deFlorian:2015moa,Ajjath:2022kpv}.
+When considering the full $m_t$ dependence, only next-to-leading-order (NLO) QCD corrections are available~\cite{Borowka:2016ehy, Borowka:2016ypz, Baglio:2018lrj, Baglio:2020ini}, while estimates of the finite $m_t$ effects at next-to-next-to-leading-order (NNLO) have been conducted \cite{Grazzini:2018bsd,Czakon:2020vql,Mazzitelli:2022scc,Davies:2023obx,Davies:2024znp}.
+A comprehensive simulation of events necessitates a fully differential calculation of the Higgs boson pair production and decay to the $b\bar{b}\gamma\gamma$ final state at QCD NLO~\cite{Li:2024ujf}.
+Furthermore, investigations into the NLO electroweak corrections have been explored~\cite{Borowka:2018pxx, Muhlleitner:2022ijf, Davies:2022ram, Davies:2023npk, Bi:2023bnq,Heinrich:2024dnz,Davies:2024cxd}.
+The subdominant channel---vector boson fusion (VBF)---has also been computed up to N$^3$LO in QCD \cite{Frederix:2014hta,Ling:2014sne,Dreyer:2018qbw,Dreyer:2018rfu,Dreyer:2020xaj}.